rustshop/rustshop/README.standalone.md

 ## Configuring and using it

-Using `shop add` one can add defintions for all the shop, and the accounts&clusters.;
+Using `shop add` one can add definitions for all the shop, and the accounts&clusters.;

 ```